2019.12.06

 Iso Tatsuo

 Born in Saitama Prefecture in 1963.
 Graduated from Nagoya University in 1988 and worked at the Nikkei Architecture editorial department.
 Became independent in 2000.
 Co-founded the editorial office Flick Studio in 2002.
 Part-time lecturer at Kuwasawa Design School and Musashino Art University.
-Major co-authored books include Showa Modern Architecture Pilgrimage: Complete Edition 1945-64 (Nikkei BP, 2019), Premodern Architecture Pilgrimage (Nikkei BP, 2018), Kikutake Kiyonori Pilgrimage (Nikkei BP, 2012), Postmodern Architecture Pilgrimage (Nikkei BP, 2011), The Future Cities We Dreamed of (PHP Institute, 2010), and Showa Modern Architecture Pilgrimage: Western Japan Edition/Eastern Japan Edition (2006/2008).
+Major co-authored books include Showa Modern Architecture Pilgrimage: Complete Edition 1945-64 (Nikkei Business Publications, 2019), Premodern Architecture Pilgrimage (Nikkei Business Publications, 2018), Kikutake Kiyonori Pilgrimage (Nikkei Business Publications, 2012), Postmodern Architecture Pilgrimage (Nikkei Business Publications, 2011), The Future Cities We Dreamed of (PHP Institute, 2010), and Showa Modern Architecture Pilgrimage: Western Japan Edition/Eastern Japan Edition (2006/2008).

 OTHER DISCUSSIONS